neuro-actions/mlflow/README.md

 ### `volumes`

-Reference to a list of volumes, which should be mounted into the MLFlow server job.
+Reference to a list of volumes which should be mounted to the MLFlow server job.
 Empty by default.

 #### Example